-Based on the star's spectral type of M8.
-This means the star is a red star.
-The star has a B-V Colour Index of 1.33 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of M8 , RX Cancri's colour and type is red variable star.
+The star has a B-V Colour Index of 1.33 which means the star's temperature is about 4,333 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 RX Cancri has an apparent magnitude of 8.56 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.91 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.28.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 2.95000 which gave the calculated distance to RX Cancri as 1105.64 light years away from Earth or 338.98 parsecs.
-It would take a spaceship travelling at the speed of light, 1105.64 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is about 6,499,643,357,606,726.56, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 3.50 which put RX Cancri at a distance of 931.90 light years or 285.71 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 3.50000 which put RX Cancri at a distance of 931.90 light years or 285.71 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 |Absolute Magnitude||0.91 / 1.28|